DarkStarSword/3d-fixes/Stranded Deep/README.md

     ...\Steam\SteamApps\common\Stranded Deep

+2. If your Stranded Deep executable is named Stranded_Deep_x86.exe (as opposed to Stranded_Deep_x64.exe), replace the d3d9.dll from the fix with the one in the 32bit directory.

-2. Launch the game and set quality to Ultra (other settings may work as well, but I haven't tested them)
+3. Launch the game and set quality to Ultra (other settings may work as well, but I haven't tested them)

-3. (Oprional) Disable the crosshair in the settings if you find it distracting.
+4. (Oprional) Disable the crosshair in the settings if you find it distracting.

 Keys
 ----